libp2p/specs/3-requirements.md

 We take both security and performance seriously.
 We recognize that encryption is not viable for some in-datacenter high performance use cases.

 We recommend that:

 - implementations encrypt all communications by default
 - implementations are audited
 - unless absolutely necessary, users normally operate with encrypted communications only.

-libp2p uses cyphersuites like TLS.
+`libp2p` uses cyphersuites like TLS.

-**NOTE:** we do not use lib2p directly, because we do not want the CA system baggage.
-Most libp2p implementations are very big.
-Since the lib2p model begins with keys, libp2p only needs to apply ciphers.
+**Note:** We do not use TLS directly, because we do not want the CA system baggage.
+Most TLS implementations are very big.
+Since the `libp2p` model begins with keys, `libp2p` only needs to apply ciphers.
 This is a minimal portion of the whole TLS standard.

-## 3.4 Transport Agnostic
+## 3.4 Transport agnostic

-libp2p is transport agnostic, so it can run over any transport protocol.
-It does not even depend on IP; it may run on top of NDN, XIA, and other new internet architectures.
+`libp2p` is transport agnostic, so it can run over any transport protocol.
+It does not even depend on IP; it may run on top of NDN, XIA, and other new Internet architectures.

-In order to reason about possible transports, libp2p uses [multiaddr](https://github.com/jbenet/multiaddr), a self-describing addressing format.
-This makes it possible for libp2p to treat addresses opaquely everywhere in the system, and have support for various transport protocols in the network layer.
-The actual format of addresses in libp2p is `ipfs-addr`, a multiaddr that ends with an ipfs nodeid.
+In order to reason about possible transports, `libp2p` uses [multiaddr](https://github.com/jbenet/multiaddr), a self-describing addressing format.
+This makes it possible for `libp2p` to treat addresses opaquely everywhere in the system, and have support for various transport protocols in the network layer.
+The actual format of addresses in `libp2p` is `ipfs-addr`, a multiaddr that ends with an IPFS node id.
 For example, these are all valid `ipfs-addrs`:

 ```
-# ipfs over tcp over ipv6 (typical tcp)
+# IPFS over TCP over IPv6 (typical TCP)
 /ip6/fe80::8823:6dff:fee7:f172/tcp/4001/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# ipfs over utp over udp over ipv4 (udp-shimmed transport)
+# IPFS over uTP over UDP over IPv4 (UDP-shimmed transport)
 /ip4/162.246.145.218/udp/4001/utp/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# ipfs over ipv6 (unreliable)
+# IPFS over IPv6 (unreliable)
 /ip6/fe80::8823:6dff:fee7:f172/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# ipfs over tcp over ip4 over tcp over ip4 (proxy)
+# IPFS over TCP over IPv4 over TCP over IPv4 (proxy)
 /ip4/162.246.145.218/tcp/7650/ip4/192.168.0.1/tcp/4001/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu

-# ipfs over ethernet (no ip)
+# IPFS over Ethernet (no IP)
 /ether/ac:fd:ec:0b:7c:fe/ipfs/QmYJyUMAcXEw1b5bFfbBbzYu5wyyjLMRHXGUkCXpag74Fu
 ```

-**Note:** at this time, no unreliable implementations exist.
+**Note:** At this time, no unreliable implementations exist.
 The protocol's interface for defining and using unreliable transport has not been defined.

-**TODO:** define how unreliable transport would work. base it on webrtc.
+**TODO:** Define how unreliable transport would work.
+Base it on WebRTC.

-## 3.5 Multi-Multiplexing
+## 3.5 Multi-multiplexing

-The libp2p Protocol is a collection of multiple protocols.
-In order to conserve resources, and to make connectivity easier, libp2p can perform all its operations through a single port, such as TCP or UDP port, depending on the transports used. libp2p can multiplex its many protocols through point-to-point connections.
+The `libp2p` protocol is a collection of multiple protocols.
+In order to conserve resources, and to make connectivity easier, `libp2p` can perform all its operations through a single port, such as a TCP or UDP port, depending on the transports used. `libp2p` can multiplex its many protocols through point-to-point connections.
 This multiplexing is for both reliable streams and unreliable datagrams.

-libp2p is pragmatic.
+`libp2p` is pragmatic.
 It seeks to be usable in as many settings as possible, to be modular and flexible to fit various use cases, and to force as few choices as possible.
-Thus the libp2p network layer provides what we're loosely referring to as "multi-multiplexing":
+Thus the `libp2p` network layer provides what we're loosely referring to as "multi-multiplexing":

 - can multiplex multiple listen network interfaces
 - can multiplex multiple transport protocols